 July 28, 1980: Mrs. Gingrich signed an Acknowledgment of Service, confirming that she had been given a copy of the divorce complaint, thus obviating the need for her to be served by a deputy sheriff.

-The exact amount of Newt’s taxpayer-provided annual government salary at the time was $60,882.52, or $5,055.21 per month, as indicated by Newt in his Domestic Relations Financial Data Sheet, which was located in the first-ever-released copy of the divorce file directly behind the Motion for Rule Nisi.
+The exact amount of Newt’s taxpayer-provided annual government salary at the time was $60,882.52, or $5,055.21 per month, as indicated by Newt in his Domestic Relations Financial Data Sheet, which was located in the divorce file directly behind the Motion for Rule Nisi.
 The financial data sheet appears below in the Scribd viewer containing the Motion for Rule Nisi.

 In Paragraph 4 of Mrs. Gingrich’s Motion for Rule Nisi, she states as follows:

 “Despite repeated notice to plaintiff [Newt] and requests by defendant [Mrs. Gingrich], plaintiff has failed and refused to voluntarily provide reasonable support sufficient to include payment of usual and normal living expenses, including drugs, water, sewage, garbage, gas, electric and telephone service for defendant and the minor children.
 As a result, many of such accounts are two or three months past due with notices of intent to cut off service of gas and electricity.”

 Again, this was filed in October, four months after the June separation; days after the September surgery; and, at a time when Newt was in Washington with his mistress and $60K taxpayer-provided government check.
 I don’t know which is more despicable: choosing to support himself and his mistress instead of his two minor daughters; or, using one of those daughters 30 years after the fact to provide political cover to him for having done so.
 Continuing with the timeline: